We transport your visitors back in time

 Afloat and Ashore

-We developed a museum VR experience inspired by 19th century passenger diaries from the Tower Museum’s collection.
+We developed a Tower Museum VR experience inspired by 19th century passenger diaries from the Tower Museum’s collection.

 Users follow in the footsteps of Irish immigrants on their journey from Foyle Quay to start a better life in New York.
 Gamified elements include interacting with other passengers and playing shuffleboard aboard the State of Nebraska.